se2p/LitterBox/README.md

 ## Usage

-LitterBox can analyze a single project (checkSingle()) and produce console output for every single Issue.
+LitterBox can analyze a single project and produce console output for every single Issue.

-Also, there is a method (checkMultiple()) that takes a folder path as an input and analyzes all zip files within the directory.
+Also, there is a method that takes a folder path as an input and analyzes all Json files in the directory.
 This method produces a csv file with all issue counts for every project.

+Finally it is possible to download one or multiple projects and analyze those.

 ##
 To use LitterBox with the command line, build the Jar with mvn clean and mvn package.